-- remove disruptive children from the classroom where they have refused to follow an instruction to do so - prevent a student behaving in a way that disrupts a College event or a College trip or visit - prevent a student leaving the classroom where allowing the student to leave would risk their safety or the safety of others, or lead to behaviour that disrupts the learning of others - prevent a student from attacking a member of staff or another student, or to stop a fight. - restrain a student at risk of harming themselves through physical outbursts - (NB: The Use of Reasonable Force should only be used as a last resort and only undertaken when all other means of gaining order have failed.
+- remove disruptive children from the classroom where they have refused to follow an instruction to do so; - prevent a student behaving in a way that disrupts a College event or a College trip or visit; - prevent a student leaving the classroom where allowing the student to leave would risk their safety or the safety of others, or lead to behaviour that disrupts the learning of others; - prevent a student from attacking a member of staff or another student, or to stop a fight; or to restrain a student at risk of harming themselves through physical outbursts.
+(NP: The Use of Research is Force should only be used as a last reserved and only undertaken when all

+(NB: The Use of Reasonable Force should only be used as a last resort and only undertaken when all other means of gaining order have failed.
 The use force as a punishment is always unlawful.)